|Walk the Sky: Following the John Muir Trail|

 The slipcase is offered in a limited edition of 300.
 Signed by the writer and the photographer and hand numbered by the publisher, this volume was created for the discerning collector.

 We are SOLD OUT of the limited edition!
 We do have a few that are damaged and are available at a reduced price.
-The damage is bubbling on the BACK and/or SIDES of the slip case only, the book is in new condition.
+The damage is bubbling on the slip case only, the book is in new condition.

 Bound in a handsome cloth slip cover, the limited edition is the ideal gift for anyone familiar with the John Muir Trail or the Sierra Nevada.